Rimba Racer: Season 1

+Season 2

 In season 2, taking place six months later, Tag and Miles enter their second year with the RGP, which sees three newer recruits: Pike, Vyxx, and Xeno (Cuckoo, Ooaa, and Wrecks have since left the races).
 Despite their nascent position, the threesome fervently outperform the veteran racers.
-Worsening matters, Tag blames Miles for his father's supposed death, creating a dissension that causes his performance to suffer.
-Seeking to mend their relationship, Riq secretly meets with his son and Miles to explain that his accident was staged, and that he has since remained under cover to get close to those involved in the attempt on his life; Tag and Miles reconcile upon learning the truth.
+Worsening matters, Tag blames Miles for his father's supposed death, creating a rift that causes his performance to suffer.
+Seeking to mend their relationship, Riq secretly meets with his son and Miles to explain that his accident was staged, and that he has since remained under cover to get close to those involved in the attempt on his life.
+Tag and Miles reconcile upon learning the truth.

 Meanwhile, Meelo and Tamira make several unsuccessful attempts to access data about the Ringmasters in the black box, which Meika had secretly encrypted to protect their identities.
 Tag and his friends catch Meika trespassing in Meelo's private quarters where the black box is stashed, and realize her alliance with the Ringmasters.
 Riq also shares intelligence that Vyxx, Xeno, and Pike are in fact career criminals hired by them.
 Meika soon has a change of heart and tricks the Ringmasters into providing Meelo a cipher key needed to decode the files.
 However, Xeno's nanobots that she had unknowingly planted on the black box alert the trio to Meelo's hacking attempt, and they set the device to self-destruct, destroying all criminal evidence.

-Now seeing Tag as an impediment, Pike pursues multiple methods of removing him from the tournament, such as falsely accusing him of racketeering and cheating, which prompts a formal investigation on him and his friends, and choreographing a race to annihilate him.
+Now seeing Tag as an impediment, Pike pursues multiple methods of removing him from the tournament, such as falsely accusing him of racketeering and cheating, which prompts a formal investigation by Inspector Hart, and choreographing a race to annihilate him.
 Each effort fails because of King and Meika's intercession.
-At this point, the Ringmasters are wary of their treachery and assign Pike and Vyxx to closely monitor them.
+Wary of this, the Ringmasters assign Pike and Vyxx to closely monitor them.
+During the final race wherein only Tag, Axle, Pike, Xeno, and Meelo qualify, Vyxx confronts King with a recording of him consorting with Miles and attempts to kill him for double-crossing the Ringmasters, but Riq helps King escape.
+Axle, who has been abetting the Ringmasters, defects to Tag and knocks Pike out of the races.
+However, Meelo finishes as the champion, breaking Axle's winning streak.
+Afterwards, Vyxx is arrested, and King is declared a fugitive, though Pike and Xeno have vanished.
+Hart, who is in fact a member of the Ringmasters, is named RGP's new chief, giving the Ringmasters greater leverage on the racing company.